-Since October 2000 SEEMO has assembled over 23,400 editors-in-chief, media executives, leading journalists and public persons from the SEEMO region in various meetings.
+Since October 2000 SEEMO has assembled over 23,850 editors-in-chief, media executives, leading journalists and public persons from the SEEMO region in various meetings.
 Between 2000 and 2020 SEEMO was invited to be co-partner in more than 340 events.

 Between 2002 and 2005, SEEMO organised 14 dialogue meetings between editors-in-chief, media executives and leading journalists from South East Europe.
 The I Dialogue Meeting Serbia and Kosovo in Ohrid (North Macedonia) 2003, involving over 100 participants from Belgrade (Serbia) and Pristina (Kosovo), was the first meeting in history bringing together all leading editors-in-chief, media CEO and media owners from Serbia and Kosovo.